Mobile App Development Cost in 2026: A Complete Pricing Guide for Businesses

 Step 5: Add the Hidden Costs Buffer

 Add 30 to 40% on top of your development estimate to cover QA testing, infrastructure setup, app store fees, and the first three months of post-launch maintenance.
-Most teams who skip this step run out of budget before the app is stable.
+Most teams that skip this step run out of budget before the app is stable.

 7 Common Mobile App Development Cost Mistakes (and How to Avoid Them)